Ranger's

 manufacturer’s acceleration spec for the car, without spending

-I’ve found and documented the techniques for getting the most power
+I’ve developed and documented the techniques for getting the most

-transferred to the pavement and keep it there through the shifts.
+power transferred to the pavement and keeping it there through the

-And I've done this without committing driver errors that break
+shifts.
+And I've done this without committing driver errors that

 also important to understand that: •